All Episodes

 Incident happens.

-Thirty minutes later, she's responsible for it.
+30 minutes later, she's responsible for it.

-So three days later, she does a video on Facebook, and they accuse her of inserting herself and trying to take over the story to put herself in front of it.
+So three days later, she does a video on Facebook, and they accuse her of inserting herself and trying to take over the story, to put herself in front of it.

 They dragged her into it.

-Dan Henniger, Wonderland Column, Wall Street Journal.
+Dan Henninger, Wonderland column, Wall Street Journal.

-Why the left lost it?
+Why the left lost it.

 This is his attempt to explain all of this.